2-Day Loch Ness, Inverness & Scottish Highlands Tour

 Come face to face with the thunderous Black Linn Falls – best viewed from Ossian’s Hall.

 Breathe in the earthy woodland and tang of pine needles as you wander along the banks of the River Braan.

-Douglas firs tower over the paths leading to the roaring Black Linn Falls, where the Dukes of Athol have been planting “big trees” for hundreds of years.
+Douglas firs tower over the paths leading to the roaring Black Linn Falls, where the Dukes of Athol has been planting “big trees” for hundreds of years.

-Join us on a private guided tour of Scotland and enjoy the best Scotland has to offer.
+Join us on a private guided tour of Scotland and enjoy the best of Scotland.